kckecheng/lineplot/README.md

 # About

-A simple utility for ploting lines based on csv data.
+A simple utility for ploting lines based on csv files.

 # Build